benvacha/mrkdwn/README.md

 ```

 ### Anchor Links
 Parenthesis beginning with `!` will define an anchor.
 Parenthesis beginning with `#` will link to an anchor.
 Bracketed text preceeded and proceeded by whitespace and beginning with a `!` will define an anchor.
-Bracketed text preceeded and proceeded by whitespace and beginning with `#` will link to an anchor; text will be parsed based on `_` and `#`.
+Bracketed text preceeded and proceeded by whitespace and beginning with `#` will link to an anchor; text will be exploded based on `_` and `#`.
 The url can be absolute or relative.
 ##### mrkdwn
 ```
 Define a [text](!anchor)